datopian/ckanext-aircan/README.md

 Replace `dag_name` with the DAG you want to invoke, for example, `http://YOUR-CKAN:5000/api/3/action/aircan_submit?dag_name=ckan_api_load_gcp`.
 This will trigger the DAG `ckan_api_load_gcp`.

+NB: the DAG `ckan_api_load_gcp` is designed for Google Cloud Composer AirFlow instance and will load a resource into the DataStore.

 The endpoint `http://YOUR-CKAN:5000/api/3/action/resource_create` produces the same effect of `http://YOUR-CKAN:5000/api/3/action/aircan_submit?dag_name=DAG_NAME`.
 Make sure you set up an extra variable on your `.env` file specifying the DAG you want to trigger:

 ```